bryangalani/Unity_TetrisInventory/README.md

   * Responsible for creating the background grid that will be behind the collected items, creates the number of cells that were set in the TetrisInventory script.

   # Observations
-* The code was first wrote in portuguese, so I apologize if I forgot to change some parts to english, or if there is grammar mistakes.
+* The code was first written in Portuguese, so I apologize if I forgot to change some parts to English, or if there are grammar mistakes.
 * The Sprite Art was not made for me, please change to yours!
 Use this just to study.
 * Feel free to use this code and change however you want.
 If there is some doubt remaining let me know.
 * Hope this helps.